-Then we visit the Musée du quai Branly, designed by Jean Nouvel.
-We shall view the Living Wall by Patrick Blanc, an extraordinary vertical garden rich in verdant textures.
-Opened in 2006, it is dedicated to Indigenous art from Asia, Africa, Oceania and the Americas, housing 370,000 objects, including Australian Indigenous paintings specially commissioned by Jean Nouvel as permanent installations.
+We then visit the Musée du quai Branly, designed by arguably France's most famous contemporary architect, Jean Nouvel.
+Inaugurated in 2006, it is dedicated to Indigenous art from Asia, Africa, Oceania and the Americas, housing 370,000 objects (including Australian Indigenous paintings specially commissioned by Jean Nouvel as permanent installations).
 The spectacular rooftop features a painting from contemporary Aboriginal artist Lena Nyadbi that can be seen from the Eiffel Tower.
+We shall also view the Living Wall by Patrick Blanc, an extraordinary vertical garden rich in verdant textures.

 We shall enjoy our farewell lunch at the restaurant Les Ombres, situated on the Musée du quai Branly's terrace.
 The restaurant's decor, furniture and crockery are signed Jean Nouvel.
 A magical place, this restaurant offers an unforgettable view of the Seine and the Eiffel Tower.
-The remain of day is at leisure.
+The rest of the afternoon is at leisure.
 (Overnight Paris) L

-Day 10: Friday 5 October, Paris
+Day 14: Friday 25 October, Paris

 The tour ends today in Paris.
 Those returning to Australia will need to make their own way to Paris CDG airport (contact ASA for information on private transfers).
-Participants wishing to extend their stay in Paris are advised to contact ASA for information about extending their stay at the Appart'hotel Citadines Saint-Germain-des-Prés.
+Participants wishing to extend their stay in Paris are advised to contact ASA for information about extending their stay at the Apart'hotel Citadines Saint-

+Germain-des-Prés.